oncodash/oncodash/CONTRIBUTING.md

 ==================

 1. Create your own fork of the project.
+2. Checkout the `develop` branch.
-2. Checkout a branch named after the following convention:
+3. Checkout a branch named after the following convention:
     - `<type>[#:ID]_[scope/]<three-keywords-max>`
     - `type` may be: `feat`, `fix`, `doc`, `refactor`, `build`, `ci`, etc.
     - `ID` (optional) refers to the issue number.
     - `scope` is a generic category, like "frontend", "backend" or "widget".
     - Examples: `feat_widget/timeline` or `fix#12_backend/import-clinical`
-3. Commit your changes using the [Conventional Commits](https://www.conventionalcommits.org/) convention:
+4. Commit your changes using the [Conventional Commits](https://www.conventionalcommits.org/) convention:
     - First line: `<type>[(scope)][!]: <short description>`,
       the exclamation mark indicating a breaking change (usually in an API).
     - Empty line, followed by a multi-line long description.